-Public spending on education and primary healthcare are progressive in absolute terms (table 4).
-Spending as a share of GDP (table 1) and progressivity (table 4) increased for both over the period under analysis.
-If education is disaggregated by level, all but tertiary (and other education) are progressive in absolute terms; tertiary is progressive in relative terms.
+Public spending on education and primary healthcare are progressive in absolute terms.
+Spending as a share of GDP (Table 1) and progressivity (Table 4) increased for both over the period under analysis.
+If education is disaggregated by level, all but tertiary (and above) are progressive in absolute terms; tertiary is progressive in relative terms.
 The degree of progressivity increased for all levels of schooling between 2003 and 2009, reflecting an increase in coverage among the poor.
 These auspicious results, however, have their downside.
-As in other Latin American countries, the better-off in Argentina have left the public school system because of its low quality.
-Argentina in particular is one of the worst performers in the international assessments of quality of education such as PISA and SERCE.
-It also shows one of the largest gaps in quality between private and public education.
+As in other Latin American countries, families who are better-off in Argentina have abandoned the public school system because of its poor quality.
+Argentina is one of the worst performers in international assessments of quality of education, such as PISA and SERCE, and shows one of the largest gaps in quality between private and public education.